rust-in-blockchain/Wishlist/README.md

-# Community-Project
-Built by Rust &amp; Blockchain Commuinty

-## Wishlist
+# Wishlist
+List things you want to have.

+## Hope to have and need collaboration.

+## Hope to see but couldn't invlove in the implementation process
-ZK implementation.
+ZK implementations